rust-lang/rfcs/text/0000-nested-publish.md

 `crates.io` will allow uploading of packages that contain `path` dependencies that were previously prohibited, as long as:

 * The dependency is a valid nested dependency as defined above.
-This includes that the the named package in fact exists in the `.crate` archive file, and has a valid `Cargo.toml` which declares `package.publish = "nested"`.
+This includes that the the named package in fact exists in the `.crate` archive file, and has a valid `Cargo.toml` which declares `package.publish.nested = true`.
 * The `path`s in all contained manifests must not contain any upward traversal outside of the parent package (`../../`) or other hazardous or non-portable components as determined to be necessary.

 The package index, and the `crates.io` user interface, does not explicitly represent nested packages; the package is presented as if it were a single package: